-The race-track washer design seems to offer several advantages over the traditional 1" spiral wound ringcore: more consistent yield in noise performance, significantly fewer high-noise outliers and, lower noise performance at equal or lower power consumption per core.
-These advantages will be partially offset by the need for at least one core per measurement axis (three cores per sensor) whereas ring-cores can be double wound (two cores per sensor).
-In general, the 50 μm foils outperform the 100 μm foils in terms of noise per drive power.
+high-noise outliers, and lower noise performance at equal or lower power consumption per core.
+These advantages will be partially offset by the need for at least one core per measurement axis (three cores per sensor), whereas ring cores can be double wound (two cores per sensor).
+In general, the 50 μ m foils outperform the 100 μ m foils in terms of noise per drive power.

-In this paper we have introduced a novel, low-noise and low-power nickel alloy we have designated 28-62 Cu-permalloy.
-It comprises, by weight, 28% Cu, 62% Ni, Fe balance.
-This alloy is suggested by data published in v.Auwers and Neumann (1935), and theory in Narod (2014).
-In 1935 high Cu-content permalloys were investigated for more typical, high saturation induction applications, and fell out of favour.
-We believe that we are the first investigators since then to revisit Cu-permalloys, and specifically with regard to fluxgate sensors where lower saturation induction is advantageous.
+In this paper, we have introduced a novel, low-noise and low-power nickel alloy we have designated 28-62 Cu permalloy.
+It comprises, by weight, 28 % Cu, 62 % Ni, Fe balance.
+This alloy is suggested by data published in von Auwers and Neumann (1935) and theory in Narod (2014).
+In 1935, high-Cu-content permalloys were investigated for more typical, high-saturation induction applications and fell out of favor.
+We believe that we are the first investigators since then to revisit Cu permalloys and specifically with regard to fluxgate sensors where lower saturation induction is advantageous.